xsdk-project/MathPackagesTraining2020/_lessons/nonlinear_solvers_petsc/lesson.md

 ```
 (The first number returned is the total run time in seconds.)

+**IMPORTANT**: When you finish these hands-on lessons, be sure to clear your `PETSC_OPTIONS` environment variable
+(do "`unset PETSC_OPTIONS`") if you will be doing hands-on exercises in another session.
+Otherwise, you may get unexpected behavior if running executables that are linked against PETSc.

 ### Example 2: Exact vs. Inexact Newton

 The output from running `-snes_view` in the previous exercise shows us that PETSc defaults